 Dr. Kimberly Baker joined the faculty of Saint Meinrad Seminary and School of Theology in 2012.
 She teaches survey courses on the patristic and medieval church eras and elective courses on topics such as patristic preaching, care for the poor, and Christian martyrdom.

-Her research focuses on Augustine's preaching on the Church as the Body of Christ.
+She is a patristics scholar with a special interest in Augustine’s preaching on the life of the Church as the Body of Christ.
 She seeks to draw from the riches of the Christian spiritual tradition to contribute to the ongoing renewal of the life of the Church today.
-Her publications include articles in Horizons, Worship,and Studia Patristica, and Q & A features in America, The Criterion, and Church Life.
+Her publications include articles in Horizons, Worship, and Studia Patristica, and Q & A features in America, The Criterion, and Church Life.

-She received the 2011 Catherine Mowry LaCugna award from the Catholic Theological Society of America and the 2013 Imbesi Fellowship from the Augustinian Institute at Villanova University.
-She not only studies preaching, but loves the opportunity to preach herself.
+She not only studies preaching but loves the opportunity to preach herself.
 As a ministry student, she received the Clyde T. Francisco preaching award.
+She also has received the 2011 Catherine Mowry LaCugna award from the Catholic Theological Society of America and the 2013 Imbesi Fellowship from the Augustinian Institute at Villanova University.

 Her interest in theology first developed during her two-year post-college campus ministry experience in Côte d'Ivoire, West Africa.
-She continues to be involved in international projects and has traveled in recent years to Haiti and India.
+She continues to be involved in international projects, including community development work for a village in Togo.